Your true Icelandic winter adventure awaits. Book your tour now!

 Can You See the Northern Lights in Reykjavik?

 Reykjavík is the only capital city besides Nuuk, Greenland, where you can see the Northern Lights.
-You can see them even in the heart of the capital, but you have to be lucky.
-Watching the sky from urban areas is more difficult because houses, shopping centers, and streetlights all create light pollution.
+You can even view them in the heart of the capital, but you have to be lucky.
+Observing the sky from urban areas is more difficult because houses, shopping malls, and streetlights all create light pollution.

 However, if the aurora forecast looks promising, you don't have to travel far to find a good observation point.
 Here are a few locations within a short drive from the city center: